 In Fig.~\ref{fig:toybounds} we show the phase boundaries we obtain with this model for the different values of $a_q$ in the $n-T$ diagram with different colors.
 We plot the onset densities of the phase transition with dashed lines and the beginning of the high density phase with solid lines.

-We find that within this simple model we can generate a large variety of phase boundaries with qualitatively different behaviours at finite temperature.
+We find that within this simple model we can generate a large variety of phase boundaries with qualitatively different behaviors at finite temperature.
 For example for $a_q=0.707$ we see that the boundaries of the coexistence phase strongly shift towards lower densities for finite temperature.
 On the other hand picking $a_q=0.389$ moves the phase boundaries to larger densities with increasing $T$.
 Note that at $T=0$ all examples have the same $\rho_\mathrm{on}$ and $\rho_\mathrm{fin}$ as the cold EoS is identical in every case.

-This finding demonstrates that the EoS at $T=0$ does not uniquely determine the behaviour of the phase boundaries at $T>0$.
-Different assumptions on finite-temperature effects can lead to qualitatively different behaviours of the transition region.
+This finding demonstrates that the EoS at $T=0$ does not uniquely determine the behavior of the phase boundaries at $T>0$.
+Different assumptions on finite-temperature effects can lead to qualitatively different behaviors of the transition region.

 We also stress again that all examples have $\Gamma_\mathrm{th}=1.75$ in the low density phase and $\Gamma_\mathrm{th}=4/3$ in the high density phase.
 Hence, a specific choice of $\Gamma_\mathrm{th}$ in both phases does also not fix the phase boundaries at finite temperature.